 Redesigned the dialog box for three message types: information, warning and error, three themes: dark, medium and, light and three button states: hover, tabbed and default.
 We made it visually consistent with other modals in UI without losing the legibility.

-We collaborated on this task and started our work by studying the current dialog box design and themes from Discovery Toolkit.
+I collaborated with two designers on this task and started by studying the current dialog box design and themes from Discovery Toolkit.
 Our goal was to create a dialog box that is consistent in visual style with the current software UI.

 After gathering the basic requirements, I brainstormed some initial ideas and sketched out several layouts.
-These rough sketches led to the questions such as - 'what are the different types of messages?', 'what colors to use to show them?', 'what changes can I make to the current information and layout?', etc.
+These rough sketches led to the questions such as - 'what are the different types of messages?', 'How to color code them?', 'what changes can I make to the current layout and size?', etc.

 Iterations and explorations